 Last year was first time my kids will not be with me on the actual holiday (we celebrate Christmas), something I advocated for as part of my effort to create a more equal parenting relationship with my children's dad.
 I am mostly OK with it, thanks to the fact I am not very sentimental, but did fret about what I would do on Christmas Eve.
 I made a couple calls, and was warmly invited to an old friend's dinner party in a pretty part of Brooklyn in her beautiful brownstone apartment.
-She is an excellent cook, hilarious with a filthy mouth, so I am sure it will be a good time.
-Coincidentally, the man I’m seeing is also attending a dinner party a few blocks away, so we may see each other, and the evening is turning into an impromptu, fun event that I’m really looking forward to.
+She is an excellent cook, hilarious with a filthy mouth, and her friends are fabulous.
+I had an amazing time!

 Single mom holiday manifesto

 - I will not try to recreate holidays of years past.
 Those are from another time in my life, and I will celebrate this holiday, this year, in a way that makes sense for this moment as a single woman.